 If no calibrated G-factor is available, the default value of 1 will be displayed and marked as Uncalibrated G-Factor.
-In order to enable the measurement, confirm this value or select a new one by either clicking the up and down arrows or entering a value in the G-Factor field.
+To enable the measurement, confirm this value or select a new one by either clicking the up and down arrows or entering a value in the G-Factor field.

-For the G-Factor calibration, see 4.6.5.
+For the G-Factor calibration, see 4.6.5 Measurement with a Simultaneous G-Factor Calibration.